Susquehanna and New York Railroad: Wartime service

-When the United States entered World War I (WWI) the federal government took control of the nation's railroadsAbell, G/M: Barclay Mountain – A History, p.
-71 in the interest of national defense.
+When the United States entered World War I (WWI) the federal government took control of the nation's railroads in the interest of national defense.
 The S&NY was placed under control of the Lehigh Valley Railroad during the war.
 Government service resulted in improved roadbeds and bridges (paid for by the government).
 By the time the war ended, business – mainly timber – had bottomed out.

 It is unclear how the Great Railroad Strike of 1922 affected the S&NY, which was basically a connection between larger railroads.
 From 1927 onward, the S&NY was in decline.
 The Great Depression during the 1930s did not present any growth opportunities.
 By this time the primary resources of the Barclay Mountain region – coal and timber – were either mined out or not needed, possibly due to other cheaper sources.
 In 1939, the railroad had a deficit of $18,005.

 The Laquin Lumber Company, which had started a large mill in 1902 and drove much of the S&NY business, was shut down about 1920.
 A chemical mill remained in business for a while longer but it closed in 1926, further cutting into the S&NY business.

 Dismantled

-On May 23, 1942, the S&NY made its last scheduled run.Kaseman, E: Story of the Susquehanna and New York, p.
-24 The rails between Monroeton and Ralston were taken up shortly afterward to run tracks throughout a large munitions plant at White Deer (near Williamsport).
+On May 23, 1942, the S&NY made its last scheduled run.
+The rails between Monroeton and Ralston were taken up shortly afterward to run tracks throughout a large munitions plant at White Deer (near Williamsport).
 That is, the rails were used within the plant to move materials through the manufacturing process.
 So the S&NY ended its life to support World War II (WWII).
 The rails between Towanda and Monroeton were bought by the Lehigh Valley Railroad.